Liz Hann - Dip Couns, BA (Hons), CBT Therapist, Couples Therapist

 Relate Level 5 Diploma in Relationship Counselling 2017

 I have worked as a counsellor and a mental health nurse in both the NHS and the private sector for many years, having qualified as a counsellor in 1999 and as a mental health nurse in 1986.

 I specialise in the treatment of depression and anxiety disorders, stress, eating disorders, bereavement, OCD, PTSD, relationship difficulties and addictions.
-I am an experienced relationship counsellor and also work with families, looking at issues such as behavioural difficulties, childhood anxiety and parenting skills.
+I am an experienced, Relate trained relationship counsellor.

 An area that I am particularly interested in is working with survivors of abuse, whether it is emotional, sexual or physical; this includes those who have been subjected to domestic violence and bullying in any setting.
 I find that people who have been subjected to abuse often have low self-esteem and feelings of guilt and shame, so I focus on helping to develop a sense of compassion and forgiveness towards oneself.

 Accredited register membership